 Want to dig in on that?
 Okay.
 Ryder exerts more or less dictatorial control of his community, which seems to have very few laws or regulations.
 A lot of the accidents that occur might be easily avoided with government oversight.
 There seems to be none.
 The town of Adventure Bay seems to be, in essence, a colonial outpost governed by an expressionless tot happy to hoard power.
 It is never implied that the Paw Patrol is running a protection scheme on the side, but the show has that vibe.

 Will I Like Paw Patrol?

 At first, maybe a little bit.
 It’s obviously not a show made for adults, but there are far more obnoxious shows out there than Paw Patrol.
-Unfortunately, every parent is pretty much guaranteed to end up having a love-hate relationship with Paw Patrol because kids simply cannot stop watching and rewatching and rewatching and rewatching.
+Unfortunately, every parent is pretty much guaranteed to end up having a love-hate relationship with Paw Patrol videos because kids simply cannot stop watching and rewatching and rewatching and rewatching.
 And once a mom or dad is forced to rewatch the same goddam episode seven times in a row, it’s nearly impossible to feel anything but a burning hatred towards these loyal and honor-bound heroes.

-There will always be a certain appreciation for Paw Patrol from parents because it has distracted millions of kids for countless hours.
+There will always be a certain appreciation for Paw Patrol videos from parents because it has distracted millions of kids for countless hours.
 However, on a personal level, it’s really hard to imagine any adult watching too many episodes of Paw Patrol without wanting to bang their head against a fucking wall.